-Life as we knew it ended in mid-March 2020 and normalcy has not returned as the world continues to grapple with the multiple effects of the Covid-19 pandemic.
+Life as we knew it ended in mid-March 2020 and normalcy has not returned as the world continues to grapple with the multiple effects of the COVID-19 pandemic.
 Even where the impact of the virus has not been as severe, such as in Saskatchewan, uncertainty and unease abound.
 So much has been said, written and broadcast about every aspect of the virus and its impact that it is difficult to imagine what is left to say.

-The overwhelming majority of GSU members have continued to work throughout the pandemic.
-No doubt there was and is unease and uncertainty for those who continued to work in their usual workplace.
+The overwhelming majority of GSU members have continued

+to work throughout the pandemic and no doubt there was and is unease and uncertainty for those who continued to work in their usual workplace.
 The dedication and efforts of you who are on the frontlines are appreciated.
 We thank you.

-To the best of our knowledge, no workplace employing GSU members has experienced any Covid infections or contact issues.
-This good news is tempered by apprehension about what the autumn and winter experience will be.
-Following public health guidelines and protocols is essential, especially in the absence of a vaccine.
+To the best of our knowledge, no workplace employing GSU members experienced any COVID infections or contact issues until this autumn when we received a report of a potential exposure in one location.
+This news reinforces the apprehension about what the autumn and winter experience will be.
+Following public health guidelines and protocols continues to be essential, especially in the absence of a vaccine.